 "What the bloody hell is going on in there?!" he shouted through the door, and it burst open suddenly, hitting the wall hard enough to leave a dent.
 He looked at Snape in confusion before shouting, "Who are you?!
 Who do you think you are, showing up unwelcome in my home?!"
 Vernon's gaze rested on me, and his voice dropped to a dangerous whisper.
 "And you.
 Making a racket in the middle of the bloody night.
 Making a mess on the bloody floor!
 Bringing one of your kind into this household!
 You'll pay for this, boy.
 I'll make you pay."
 He moved toward me, his meaty hands twitching in what I was sure was the urge to wrap them around my throat.

 Snape was on his feet in an instant, his ebony wand pointed directly at Uncle Vernon's throat.
 Through clenched teeth, he hissed, "Do not take another step.
 You have no right to hurt this boy, no right."
 His voice carried easily through the small bedroom.
-"I swear to God if you ever touch him again, no one – not Albus Dumbledore, not the Minister of Magic, not even Lord Voldemort himself – will be able to keep me from murdering you where you stand.
+"I swear to God if you ever touch him again, no one – not Albus Dumbledore, not the Minister of Magic, not even the Dark Lord himself – will be able to keep me from murdering you where you stand.
 Have I made myself clear?"

 Although the angry look still contorted Uncle Vernon's face, fear glinted in his eyes.
 He nodded, his eyes trained on the stick of wood pointing at him, and swallowed uncomfortably.